madlabsinc/mevn-cli/README.md

 # Mevn-Cli
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A CLI tool for getting started with MEVN stack.
-It offers a [super simple boilerplate project](https://github.com/Madlabsinc/mevn-boilerplate) and additional utilities for building a MEVN app.
+It offers a [super simple boilerplate [https://github.com/Madlabsinc/mevn-boilerplateroject](https://github.com/Madlabsinc/mevn-pwa-boilerplate) and a [reliable boilerplate-pwa] for building a MEVN app.
 It helps out, beginner developers to easily create a template for their Web application development.

 ## Getting Started